ibm-messaging/mq-golang/README.md

 have a copy of MQ installed to build against.
 It uses cgo to access the MQI C structures and definitions.
 It assumes that MQ has been installed in the default location on a Linux platform (/opt/mqm) but you can easily change the cgo directives in the source files if necessary.

+A minimum level of MQ V9 is required.
+The monitoring data published by the queue manager is not available before that version.

 Some Windows capability is also included.
 One constraint in the cgo package is its support for path names containing spaces and special characters, which makes it tricky to